-- A better, more clear report of symptoms and concerns
+- A better, clearer report of symptoms

 - More time to plan for the future and understand care options

-While understandable, early detection can help mitigate stress, caregiver burden and feelings of guilt, and allow families time to process the diagnosis and plan.
+Many people shy away from an early diagnosis because Alzheimer’s is not treatable.
+While understandable, early detection can help mitigate feelings of guilt and stress and allow families time to process the diagnosis and plan.

 Emerging Alzheimer’s Technology

-- Better Alzheimer’s Prevention with Early Detection
+- Better Alzheimer’s Prevention With Early Detection